dillonkearns/gitbook-elm-graphql/chapter1.md

 }
 ```

-The `{}`s and the contents are called a selection set.
+The `{ myUsername }` part is called a selection set.
 Since the `myUsername` field is just a simple String, it ends there.
 But if it were an object, you would need a selection set to say which fields you wanted to select from that object:

 ```graphql
 query {